-- PO 1: After completing three years of Bachelors of Commerce in Banking & Insurance (B.Com B&I) program, students would gain a thorough grounding in the fundamentals of Commerce and Finance. - PO 2: The commerce focused curriculum offers a number of specializations and practical exposures which would equip the student to face the modern-day challenges in commerce and business. - PO -3: The all-inclusive view of the course offer a number of value based and job oriented skills ensures that students will be trained into up-to-date.
+- PO 1: After completing three years of Bachelors of Commerce (B.Com) program, students would gain a thorough grounding in the fundamentals of Commerce and Finance. - PO 2: The commerce focused curriculum offers a number of specializations and practical exposures which would equip the student to face the modern-day challenges in commerce and business - PO 3: The all-inclusive view of the course offer a number of value based and job oriented skills ensures that students will be trained into up-to-date.
 In advanced accounting courses beyond the introductory level, effective development will also progress to the valuing and organization levels.